jamshaidsohail5/cube-lang/readme.md

 ### Whitespace

 Cube does not require new lines or tabs to delimit blocks.
 The Cube parser ignores whitespace, and like [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), a complete program will still parse correctly if formatted onto a single line.
-Although Cube does have a recommended layout style, programmers have the flexibility to layout code without being restricted by line breaks or whitespace.
+Although Cube does have a recommended  coding style, programmers have the flexibility to format code without being restricted by layout.

 ### Hello world